Dance Halls of Brisbane in the twentieth century: Cloudland Ballroom, also known as Luna Park

 Cloudland opened in 1940, designed by T.H.
-Eslick, who had established Luna Park in Melbourne.
+Eslick, who had established Luna Park, Melbourne.
 It was situated in Bowen Hills at the top of a hill.
 A funicular railway ran from the main road at Breakfast Creek up the hill to provide easy access to the hall.
 This railway was dismantled in 1967 and replaced with a car park.
 The building itself had a distinctive parabolic laminated roof arch 18 metres high, which made it visible across Brisbane.
-It did not operate between 1940-1942 when Eslick abandoned the project.
+It did not operate between 1940 and 1942 when Eslick abandoned the project.
 The U.S. military used the building during World War II.
 After the war the floors were replaced by the military and featured one inch tongue and groove boards that were not nailed.
 The dance floor in particular sat on heavy metal coil springs which provided a well sprung experience for dancers.
 Mya Winters and Francis Rouch purchased the building and it re-opened 1947.
 Famous guests to the hall included Sir Laurence Olivier and Vivien Leigh during their tour of Australia in 1948.
 It was a concert venue in the 1950s, and featured Australian and international performers such as Buddy Holly, Johnnie Ray, Paul Anka, Jerry Lee Lewis and others.
 In the 1960s a number of midnight to dawn dances were offered during long weekends or other holiday occasions.

 The interior of the building featured decorative columns, domed skylights and chandeliers and generous curtains.
 It offered private alcoves for resting that sat above the dance floor area.

 Cloudland was demolished in 1982 in controversial circumstances, to make way for an apartment complex.

 Doctor Carver Club

-A services club for African American soldiers was established in 100 Grey Street, South Brisbane opposite the train station, during World War II.
+A services club for African American soldiers was established in 100 Grey Street, South Brisbane opposite the railway station, during World War II.
 Regular dances were held in the club.
 The building has since been demolished.
 The club's history was celebrated in the play, Boundary Street (2011).